 New Visualizations - Looker now offers timeline charts to help users visualize events or processes happening over time, whether it’s staffing coverage, website sessions, or product development cycles.
 Looker’s Funnel Visualizations have also improved to give multiple options for visualizing the percentage of users who drop out between each stage of the funnel.

 - Read more about these new features in the Looker blog.

 - Learn about all of the recent product updates here, or request to talk to the Looker technical team here.

 Looker is a complete data platform that offers data analytics and business insights to every department and easily integrates into applications to get data directly into the decision-making process.
 The company is powering data-driven cultures at more than 800 industry-leading and innovative companies such as Sony, Amazon, The Economist, Kohler, Etsy, Lyft and Kickstarter.
 The company is headquartered in Santa Cruz, California, with offices in San Francisco, New York, London and Dublin, Ireland.
 Investors include CapitalG, Geodesic Capital, Goldman Sachs, Kleiner Perkins Caufield & Byers, Meritech Capital Partners, Redpoint Ventures, First Round Capital, Sapphire Ventures, and PivotNorth.
-For more information, connect with us on LinkedIn, on Twitter, Facebook, G+ and YouTube.
+For more information, connect with us on LinkedIn, on Twitter, Facebook, G+ and YouTube or visit looker.com.

 Brian Ziel, Looker